-Pupils may mark their own or others' work, but if they do so such marking should be checked by the teacher/HLTA and an appropriate annotation included to show it has been 'peer assessed' (a 'PA' in a circle).
-Children may use a pink pencil (KS1) or pink pen (KS2) for peer review.
+Pupils may mark their own or others' work, but if they do so such marking should be checked by the teacher/HLTA and an appropriate annotation included to show it has been 'peer assessed'.
+Children may use a pink pen (KS2) for peer review.
 In KS1 many peer marking opportunities will happen during the lesson, for example in the plenary.